aceeric/ociregistry/README.md

 ```
 - name: my-upstream (or my-upstream:PORT)
-  description: Something that makes sense to you (or omit it - its optional)
+  description: Something that makes sense to you (or omit it - it is optional)
   auth:
     user: theuser
     password: thepass